 At first glance there's nothing to tie these images to the shot on the moonbus, from behind the seat, as they head over took at the monolith.

-Except it's one of those discreet style shots, a dark and overbearing cover on the right from behind which the camera peers.
-The way that scene is set up, Bill serving only Halvorsen and Heywood sandwiches, never looking beyond them both, we are intended to understand there are the two pilots up from and only three passengers to the rear: Bill, Halvorsen and Heywood.
+Except it's one of those discreet style shots, the seat serving as a dark and overbearing cover on the right from behind which the camera peers.
+The way that scene is set up, Bill serving only Halvorsen and Heywood sandwiches, never looking beyond them both, we are intended to understand there are the two pilots up from and only three passengers to the rear: Bill, Halvorsen, and Heywood.
 But then we get to Tycho and there's the photographer who was also at Clavius.
-Seemingly the same young photographer who had Kubrick had focused on kicking off the conference section, he taking shots of Heywood, Halvorsen and Bill.
-And we question, how did he get over?
+Seemingly the same young photographer who Kubrick had focused on kicking off the conference section, he taking shots of Heywood, Halvorsen and Bill, who had then left the room.
+And we question, how did he get over to Clavius?
 There is one moonbus.
 Certainly he would have had to come over on the moonbus.
-Which is when I went back to the moonbus and found the seeming fourth helmeted head briefly glimpsed over Bill's right shoulder as he returns from the front of the bus he's observed with the two pilots.
+His would have to be the seeming fourth helmeted head briefly glimpsed over Bill's right shoulder as he returns from the front of the bus where he's observed with the two pilots.

 It is much the same set up as in The Shining.
 In The Shining Kubrick sets up this shadow presence, presumably Dick's reflection, but it also can be viewed as a back seat passenger in the car.
 This same shadow presence, after Wendy's monolithic encounter, steps out from behind the wall of photographs and becomes Jack, who surprises Wendy as he was nowhere in evidence earlier, he was not back in that area.
 Here, in 2001 we have that shadow rock accompanying the first sighting of the monolith.
-When Heywood, Bill and Halvorson are riding over to look at the monolith in the moon, we have the shot of Bill from behind the seat, setting up again somewhat the same feeling as had with the peering from behind the rock during the first encounter with the monolith.
-Then suddenly there is the photographer at the monolith site, and we look back and find that the photographer was an invisible presence on the moonbus, not intended to be perceived, not intended to be thought of as being on the moonbus.
+When Heywood, Bill and Halvorson are in the moonbus, riding over to look at the monolith, we have the shot of Bill from behind the seat, setting up again somewhat the same feeling as had with the peering from behind the rock during the first encounter with the monolith.
+Then suddenly there is the photographer at the monolith site, and we look back and find that the photographer was an invisible presence on the moonbus, not intended to be perceived, not intended to be thought of as being on the moonbus, invisible.

 One could perhaps look at this surreptitious shadow presence as stepping out of the shadows here.

-So, it is of some significance that the photographer is the first person who is shown to be struck by the piercing sound of the monolith, as he takes his shots of the group.
+It seems to me of some significance that the photographer is the first person who is shown to be struck by the piercing sound of the monolith, as he takes his shots of the group.
 We are never given an explanation of what exactly triggers the monolith's sending of its signal to Jupiter, but the excavation process isn't the cause, or simply being in the presence of humans.
+Heywood's touching the monolith doesn't seem to be the cause, else why wouldn't the piercing noise have begun then?
+Instead, the piercing noise begins coincidental with the cameraman.
 Why does the event occur now, presaged by the orange-red half circle beside the photographer, and why is the photographer shown first affected in shot 220 and then appears not to be in 221?
 These are questions to which we'll return later.

 As with the marvelous convergence in the first section, the one of the earth and sun above the monolith also did not physically happen and Kubrick goes to some lengths to show the audience this.
 Yet, for decades, audiences have believed it was a real occurence and ignored the rest of the information Kubrick has given them, which demands a deeper look at an already complex film.